-Dave: I suppose I meant artistic merit, though aristic merit doe help.
+Dave: I suppose I meant artistic merit, though aristic merit does help.
 As well there will be prizes for the victorious.
-Winners each event will get cookies, mmm, I love cookies.
-The overa scorer will win a Math Cheat shirt.
-Participation in events cal be on the day of, and its okay to do only one or two events that interest you.
+Winners of each event will get cookies, mmm, I love cookies.
+The overall scorer will win a Math Cheat shirt.
+Participation in events can be on the day of, and its okay to do only one or two events that interest you.